 So here's how to solve this dilemma: roast turkey parts instead of a whole bird!
 When cut away from the bird, the legs and thighs cook more quickly, while the whole breast, which is much larger, takes a bit longer to cook.
 These recipes all flavor the meat in different ways.
-You can do that if you'd like, or choose one herb mixture and use that on all of the turkey parts.
+You can do that if you'd like, or choose one herb mixture or rub and use that on all of the turkey parts.

 If your family likes dark meat more than white, choose a smaller breast (which will cook in a shorter time) and add more thighs and drumsticks.
 If white meat is the star, choose a larger breast or roast two of them, and cut back on the legs and thighs.
 See how versatile this method is?

 You can still have stuffing; just crack the breast (see how), and put it over some of the stuffing.

 Cook the rest of the stuffing in the crockpot; drizzle some turkey drippings over it and stir from time to time to get the flavor of the bird.
 Or, to add more flavor to the drippings (and therefore your gravy), put sliced vegetables such as carrots, onions, and whole garlic cloves in the bottom of the roasting pan.

 The nice thing about these recipes is that you really can't do anything wrong, as long as the timing is right!